Motley Fool Stock Advisor Review 2023 – Is It Worth It?

-The original online launch led to widespread coverage, including by The Wall Street Journal and The New Yorker, and a partnership with then-booming America Online.
+The original online launch led to widespread coverage, including The Wall Street Journal and The New Yorker, and a partnership with then-booming America Online.
 It did well in the early '90s.
 But the company suffered significant losses in the fallout of the dot-com market collapse in 2001.

-In the years since, however, the company re-found its footing and expanded to include its own public blog, podcast, and video content, in addition to the Stock Advisor, Rule Breakers (here's how they compare), and Rule Your Retirement subscriptions.
+In the years since, however, the company re-found its footing.
+It expanded to include its own public blog, podcast, and video content, in addition to the Stock Advisor, Rule Breakers (here's how they compare), and Rule Your Retirement subscriptions.

 While The Motley Fool Stock Advisor customers who have followed its advice perfectly since inception have done very well, it hasn't always performed well.
 The dot-com bubble was so bad for The Fool that it ended up laying off 80% of its staff and closing multiple offices.

 During this period, The Motley Fool espoused an idea called “The Foolish Four.”
 This hypothesized that a well-constructed portfolio of just four Dow Jones Industrial Average stocks could beat the markets in the long term.
 Clearly, this isn't a great strategy, which The Motley Fool has since accepted.